Design and Analysis of Surveys

 Course structure:

-Each of the three days will consist of four approximately equal-length sessions; the first session of the day will commence at 9:00 a.m. and the final session will end at approximately 4.45 pm.
-The sessions will mix lecture presentations with practical work; tutorial help will be available.
+Each of the 5 mornings will consist of two approximately equal-length sessions; the first session of the day will be from 9:00am to 10:30am, and the second session from 11:00am to 12:30pm.
+The sessions will mix lecture presentations with practical work.

 A certificate will be provided on completion.

-All participants will have access to a PC.
-The statistical package SPSS will be used in the course.
+The statistical package SPSS will be used in the course for the numerical aspects.